Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 New opportunity to participate in an expert-led, interactive training while continuing to practice

-DMMA is offering a stipend-sponsored, specialized training to equip participants with the knowledge and skills to treat opioid use disorder through self-paced modules, live discussions, and facilitated webinars, through funding from the Center for Medicare and Medicaid Services (CMS).
+DMMA is offering specialized training to equip participants with the knowledge and skills to treat opioid use disorder through self-paced modules, live discussions, and facilitated webinars, through funding from the Center for Medicare and Medicaid Services (CMS).

 |Clinical Track||Practice Implementation Track|